pelagia/short-stories/rumi/grocer-and-parrot.md

+## The grocer and the parrot

-0nce, a grocer had a talkative, green parrot with a beautifid voice.
+Once, a grocer had a talkative, green parrot with a beautifid voice.
 The parrot stayed in the grocer's shop all day long, enter-taining the customers with delightful words and jokes.
 The parrot, who knew how to speak with people just like a human, was also an expert at chirping melodies.
 One day, the gro-cer had to leave his shop for a short while to go on an errand.